seyifash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that writes the result of the command ls -la into the file ls_cwd_content A script that duplicates the last line of a file
 A script that deletes all the regular file
+A script that counts the number of directories and sub directories